How to find and use the accessibility features on iOS iPad

 - Select Accessibility.

-- Select find Subtitles & Captioning.
+- Select Subtitles & Captioning.

 - From the Subtitles & Captioning menu, you can change the following settings: